Student Disciplinary Regulations (Code of Conduct)

 - The violator was encouraged or coerced to act in an uncharacteristic manner.

-Students and student/campus organizations aiding or assisting others in violating university conduct regulations are subject to disciplinary sanction under these regulations.
+Students and student/campus organizations that act with the purpose of aiding, abetting, facilitating, promoting, or encouraging others in violating university conduct regulations are subject to disciplinary sanction under these regulations.

 A student or student/campus organization may be disciplined for attempting to violate the Student Conduct Code, even though the attempt is not successful. top

-A registered student or campus organization may be held responsible for misconduct when:
+A recognized student or campus organization may be held responsible for misconduct when: